Welcome to the Pittsburg State University Veterans Memorial

 Pavers

 More than 3,500 engraved granite pavers have been purchased at the PSU Veterans Memorial to honor individual veterans or veterans' organizations since the pavers were first made available.
 Demand for the pavers continues to exceed expectations.
-The Brock Family Amphitheater plaza is now filled with pavers, so a second display area – the Guy and Claire Sutherland Entrance Plaza just south of the flag entry rampart – has also been expanded to accommodate the demand.

 To purchase a paver or for additional information on pavers call the PSU Office of University Advancement at 620-235-4762 or contact us.